dragon-fire-fly/organisation_app_frontend/README.md

 ### Existing

 One of the main purposes of the React framework is the creation and use of reusable components.
-This improves efficiency and reability of the code and allows global changes to be made with ease.
-This also reduces repetition in the code which is time consuming and liable to errors when one piece of code is updated and this must be correctly updated all areas where the original code was reused.
+This improves efficiency and readability of the code and allows global changes to be made with ease.
+This also reduces repetition in the code which is time consuming and liable to errors when a piece of code is updated and this must be correctly updated all areas where the original code was reused.

 For this project, several reusable components were created and used throughout various pages.
 First I will detail the reusable components, then the pages in which some of these components were utilised.